-Training and professional development for the Scottish National Standardised Assessments (SNSA) programme is available in a variety of formats including face-to-face presentations, webinars and online resources.
+Training and professional development for the Scottish National Standardised Assessments (SNSA) programme are available in a variety of formats including face-to-face presentations, webinars and online resources.

-There are five training and professional development courses available during 2018/19.
-Of the five courses, the two core modules are:
+There are currently three training and professional development courses available during 2018/19.
+Of the three courses, the two core modules are:

-Course 1 – 'An Introduction to SNSA' training will encompass accessing, assigning and conducting assessments and guidance on the generation of the SNSA reports.
+Course 1 "An Introduction to SNSA" is a training course that encompasses accessing, assigning and conducting assessments and guidance on the generation of the SNSA reports.
 The sessions will typically take no longer than one hour including time for questions.

 Course 2 "An Introduction to Analysing SNSA Data" is a professional development course that focusses on the interpretation of data and the pedagogical aspects of using the assessments in the context of teachers’ professional judgement.
-The sessions will be typically two hours, in an interactive format, where delegates are able to discuss various school, class and individual scenarios.
+The sessions will typically last two hours, in an interactive format, during which delegates will be able to discuss various school, class and individual scenarios.

 Course 3 "An Update on SNSA Data Analysis – Using the Long Scale" is a recorded webinar, available under the "Training" section of the "Help" menu within the SNSA platform.
 This short video comprises information related to: question design; adaptive assessment design; key features of the long scale; band ranges and descriptions within the long scale and using the long scale when interpreting reports.